BigSteveAbdulmex/BigSteveAbdulmex/README.md

 ## 👨‍💻 About Me

 I'm a fullstack software engineer focused on building powerful, production-ready **mobile apps** using **Flutter** and **Golang**.
-My work is all about merging premium UI with scalable backend systems—delivering real products, not just pretty screens.
+My work is all about merging premium UI with scalable backend systems, delivering real products, not just pretty screens.

 I don’t build for hype.
 I build for results.
-Whether it's creating accountability tools like **Nudgr**, writing dev-focused articles, or refining my backend architecture skills with Go—I'm always moving with intent.
+Whether it's writing dev-focused articles, or refining my backend architecture skills with Go.
+I'm always moving with intent.

 I believe in:
 - Code that’s clean, scalable, and made to last.
 - Mobile-first thinking, always.
-- Documenting the journey—because someone else needs the roadmap.
+- Documenting the journey because someone else needs the roadmap.

 ---